The Hadith “Kill Him Who Changes His Religion” — A Direct Response

 The more faithful conclusion

 The issue is serious, and Muslims should resist cheap slogans.
-Yet the critic’s reading is still too crude.
+The critic’s reading is still too crude.
 The strongest Islamic position today is that private conviction cannot be punished by the state merely because it changes.
-Where public apostasy merges with violent rebellion, sedition, or wartime betrayal, the matter belongs to political and criminal law, not to a metaphysical hatred of doubt.
+Where public apostasy merges with violent rebellion, sedition, or wartime betrayal, the matter belongs to political and criminal law rather than to a metaphysical hatred of doubt.

 That conclusion fits the broader Islamic picture better than the reductionist alternative.
 God alone judges hearts with certainty.
 Human law addresses outward public acts, social order, and manifest harm.
 Once that distinction is restored, the hadith ceases to function as a blank check for coercion and returns to its proper legal and historical scale.

-The Quran’s categorical statement — “there is no compulsion in religion” — is a principle of tawhid itself.
+The Quran’s categorical statement (“there is no compulsion in religion”) is a principle of tawḥīd itself.
 If God wanted compelled obedience, He would have created beings incapable of disobedience.
-The fitrah — the innate human orientation toward truth — functions only in freedom.
+The fiṭrah (the innate human orientation toward truth) functions only in freedom.
 Coerced faith is not faith at all.
-The jurisprudential discussion around this hadith must be read within this Quranic framework, not in isolation from it.
+The jurisprudential discussion around this hadith must be read within this Quranic framework, rather than in isolation from it.

-The Quran’s categorical statement — “there is no compulsion in religion” — reflects the deeper principle that faith must be freely chosen to have any value.
-If fitrah is real — if the human being is innately oriented toward truth — then coerced belief is not only unjust but pointless.
-Tawhid requires that God’s commands be understood as a coherent whole, not as isolated fragments ripped from their jurisprudential and historical context.
+The Quran’s categorical statement (“there is no compulsion in religion”) reflects the deeper principle that faith must be freely chosen to have any value.
+If fiṭrah is real (if the human being is innately oriented toward truth) then coerced belief is unjust and pointless.
+Tawḥīd requires that God’s commands be understood as a coherent whole, rather than as isolated fragments ripped from their jurisprudential and historical context.